× Home

 – City of Water Day

 City of Water Day is an annual celebration dedicated to enjoying our shared waterways.
-This year’s theme centers on uniting NY and NJ communities in a celebration of our interconnected waters and a commitment to a brighter, more climate resilient future.
+The theme for 2024 centered on uniting NY and NJ communities in a celebration of our interconnected waters and a commitment to a brighter, more climate resilient future.

 For more information about CWD 2024 visit CityOfWaterDay.org